Too often we have seen coastal sailors giving up on their dream of cruising the world after starting their first offshore passage to the Caribbean.

 Passage fees include all on-board expenses, including food.

 Learn celestial navigation as we sail due north across the Gulf Stream.
 An extra sextant will be aboard, but feel free to bring your own.
 Tables, almanac, and plotting sheets will be supplied.
-This challenging passage incorporates tricky weather and current forecasting combined with using radar and AIS to avoid ships and fishing boats.
+This challenging passage incorporates tricky weather and Gulf Stream current forecasting.
+Since we are almost certain to encounter fog on this passage, we will spend time understanding the use of RADAR and AIS to identify and avoid ships and fishing boats.

 The crew will meet on the boat in downtown Newport for orientation and safety discussion.
 We will discuss weather routing, heavy weather sailing, and the Gulf Stream crossing.